-- A. The dean Office of the school shall send the of Risk Management to at [http://rmweb.indiana.edu/secure/IU/ADS/LabAccess/LabAccessRegistration.cfm] the name and status of each Visitor who will be allowed access to a laboratory pursuant to this Policy in that school upon satisfaction of the criteria in Sections 2 and 3 above. - B. Such permission for access shall be effective for one year from the date of registration, unless federal law requires an earlier expiration.
+- A. The dean of the school shall send to the Office of Insurance, Loss Control & Claims (formerly the Office of Risk Management) at [http://inlocc.webhost.iu.edu/SiteMap2.cfm] the name and status of each Visitor who will be allowed access to a laboratory pursuant to this Policy in that school upon satisfaction of the criteria in Sections 2 and 3 above. - B. Such permission for access shall be effective for one year from the date of registration, unless federal law requires an earlier expiration.